nerimarcelo/nerimarcelo.github.io/_posts/2025-07-03-Capitulo_05_-_The_Frozen_Will.md

-# 🏃‍♂️ Capítulo 05 - The Frozen Will
+# 🏃‍♂️ Capitulo 05 - The Frozen Will

 > Parte da saga: **Floripa, Arise!**